 Welcome to the Aquia Harbour Property Owner's Association website.
 After you register, you may want to spend a bit of time reviewing the "tutorials" forum.

-Aug.
-9 - The Board will hold a combined July/August regular meeting at 7 p.m. at the Country Club.
+Sep.
+27 - Regular board meeting at 7 p.m. at the Country Club

 AHPOA Compliance Violation Officer

 Thank you for reviewing the Aquia Harbour CVO Compliance List.
 We appreciate your efforts to keep your lot, Home and our neighborhood looking great.

 AHPOA is Non-Stock Corporation and a not for profit 501C.
 As a member of this Association, you have agreed by way of our Bylaws, Restrictions & Covenants and Construction Maintenance to certain rules, standards and making your contribution to the greater good in the interest of our community.

 In general, lots are expected to be kept “tidy” (neat and in order).
 Because this can be a subjective standard, the AHPOA has provided some guidance regarding what is expected by our Board of Directors.
 If your lot is found to be in violation, the CVO will send a friendly letter, email or phone call indicating that you have a specific issue in need of attention.
 If the problem is not corrected within a certain period of time the CVO will send a more official letter.
 If it is still not corrected or a dialog has not been established about when it will be corrected it will be forwarded to the LCC – Legal Compliance Committee for action and assessments that can start at $10 per day and add up quickly.
 Please contact the CVO if you receive notice of a violation so that we can work out a solution together before it rises to the level of the LCC or feel free to contact me directly if you have an argument for why you should not have received a warning.